Avadhut-R-M/microblogging/README.md

 1. **Endpoint 1**
    - URL: `http://0.0.0.0:8000/user/`
    - Method: `POST`
-   - Description: This endpoint used to add new user.
+   - Description: This endpoint is used to add new users.
-   - Request Format: Json
+   - Request Format: JSON
    - Request Example:
      ```json
      {